-- The Rest of World segment deploys products typically fabricated by Enerflex's Engineered Systems division in Houston, Texas. - The Latin America region, with locations in Argentina, Bolivia, Brazil, Colombia, and Mexico, provides Engineered Systems products, including integrated turnkey natural gas compression, processing, and electric power solutions, with local construction and installation capabilities.
+- The Rest of World segment deploys products typically fabricated by Enerflex's Engineered Systems division in Houston, Texas. - The Latin America region, with locations in Argentina, Bolivia, Brazil, Colombia, and Mexico provides Engineered Systems products, including integrated turnkey natural gas compression, processing, low-carbon, and electric power solutions, with local construction and installation capabilities.
 The Service product line in the region focuses on after-market services, parts, and components, as well as operations, maintenance, and overhaul services.
-The Rentals product line provides natural gas compression and processing equipment for rent to oil and gas customers in the region.
-Enerflex has a number of BOOM facilities of varying size and scope in this region providing customers with alternate solutions to meet their natural gas compression, processing, and electric power needs. - The Middle East/Africa ("MEA") region, through its operations in Bahrain, Oman, Kuwait, and the UAE, provides engineering, design, procurement, and construction services for compression, process, and power generation equipment, as well as rentals, after-market service, parts, and operations and maintenance services for gas compression and processing facilities in the region.
-The Rentals product line provides natural gas compression and processing equipment for rent to oil and gas customers in the region.
+Enerflex's Energy Infrastructure product line provides natural gas compression and processing equipment for rent to oil and gas customers in the region.
 Enerflex has a number of BOOM facilities of varying size and scope in this region providing customers with alternate solutions to meet their natural gas compression, processing, and electric power needs.

-- The Australia region is headquartered in Brisbane, Queensland with additional locations in Queensland, Western Australia, and New Zealand providing after-market services, equipment supply, parts supply, and general asset management. - The Asia region, with locations and operations in Indonesia, Malaysia, and Thailand, provides Engineered Systems, as well as after-market services and parts through the Company's local operations. - Through its location in the United Kingdom, the Company provides customized compression, processing, and high-end refrigeration solutions in the Europe region. - As a Platinum Power Packager of INNIO's Waukesha engines, the Company provides factory-direct access to Waukesha engines and parts in its Rest of World regions.
+These BOOM facilities can be treated as either operating or finance leases. - The Middle East/Africa ("MEA") region, through its operations in Bahrain, Oman, Kuwait, and the UAE, provides engineering, design, procurement, and construction services for compression, process, low-carbon, and power generation equipment, as well as rentals, after-market service, parts, and operations and maintenance services for gas compression and processing facilities in the region.
+The Energy Infrastructure product line provides natural gas compression and processing equipment for rent to oil and gas customers in the region.
+Enerflex has a number of BOOM facilities of varying size and scope in this region providing customers with alternate solutions to meet their natural gas compression, processing, and electric power needs.
+These BOOM facilities can be treated as either operating or finance leases. - The Australia region is headquartered in Brisbane, Queensland with additional locations in Queensland, Western Australia, and New Zealand providing after-market services, equipment and parts supply, and general asset management. - The Asia region, with locations and operations in Indonesia, Malaysia, and Thailand, provides Engineered Systems, as well as after-market services and parts through the Company's local operations. - Through its location in the United Kingdom, the Company provides customized compression, processing, and high-end refrigeration solutions in the Europe region. - As a Platinum Tier Gas Compression Solution Provider of INNIO Waukesha engines, the Company provides factory-direct access to Waukesha engines and parts in its Rest of World regions.
 This region also packages CAT engines and parts.